Complimentary Smile Makeover Consultation at $0

 Removing the enlarged tooth or teeth is an option in this regard.
 Tooth extraction can create more room for neighbouring teeth and reduce crowding in the oral space.
 Alternatively, the removed tooth or teeth can be replaced with dentures or false teeth.
 Often, the enlarged teeth have been causing pain and problems in a too small jaw or space.
 Extraction can be a release from such pain and pressure- thus being a great relief.

 Macrodontia, like many cosmetic dental problems, is no longer a life sentence.
-These abnormalities can be addressed by skilful dentists and oral surgeons.
+These abnormalities can be addressed by skilful dentists.
 Young and older patients can have their bites and facial appearance transformed via modern dentistry.
 They can, then, bite into the best of both worlds.
 The look and feel, the form and the function, coming together in a symmetry of aesthetically pleasing “perfection”.

 A smile is an interesting thing.
 It is the baring of teeth in a pleasing countenance.
 Today, we all want beautiful white teeth to display via our smiles.
 However, not too big a smile and not too big teeth.
 You can have too much of a good thing, it seems, when it comes to canines.
 We don’t want mega or macro teeth, rather, we desire proportionality.
 Therefore, it is good to know that you can have your teeth trimmed and shaped.
 If you are worried about the size of your teeth, We recommend a visit to your local dentist for an informed chat with someone who knows what they’re talking about.